Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 # OS Configuration

-Firt, we need to download [Ubuntu 20.04](https://ubuntu.com/download/raspberry-pi) 64-bit option (not the 32-bit option.)
+* First, we need to download [Ubuntu 20.04](https://ubuntu.com/download/raspberry-pi) 64-bit option (not the 32-bit option.)
 This will get installed on a total of 5 Raspberry Pis will be configured.
 Here are their names and IP addresses:
+* Next, you'll need to download imager software to load the SD Micro cards with the image.
+Raspberry Pi offers a free too for this [here](https://www.raspberrypi.org/downloads/)

+## Flashing the SD Micro
+* If you're using the Raspberry Pi Imager pick `Choose OS` then scroll down and choose `Use Custom`
+* Navigate to the place where you downloaded your ubuntu Pi image
+* Insert your MicroSD card into you PC and `Choose SD Card`
+* Then pick `Write`
+* When its finished transferring to the card, remove it and insert it into your Raspberry Pi, and power it up.

+## Initial login
+* On first boot you will be presented with the initial login prompt. use **`ubuntu`** for the login name and **`ubuntu`** as the password.
+* You will be asked to change the password on first login.
+Change it!

+### Change the name of the computer
+In the table is the names and IP addresses of the servers configured in this setup.
+These will be referenced throughout.
 | Hostname    | IP address-EXT| IP address-INT|
 |:-----------:|:-------------:|:-------------:|
 | controller0 | 192.168.1.20  |  172.16.0.20  |